Polish government wants to curb role of foreign media | DW | 09.11.2020

 "TVN, Axel Springier [Fakty], Agora [Gazeta Wyborcza] and Polska Prasse, in that order are in the PiS firing line," Marek Ostrowski, a journalist at weekly Polityka, told DW.
 "I would imagine Polska Prasse would be the most inclined to sell up and leave, just because it’s profits are weak," he said.

-The traditionally best-selling national newspaper Gazeta Wyborcza is owned by Agora, which iin its turn is partly owned by the US-based Cox Enterprises.
-Ruling politicians have long sought to intimidate Agora filing 55 lawsuits since 2015.
+The traditionally best-selling national newspaper Gazeta Wyborcza is owned by Agora, which in is turn is partly owned by the US-based Cox Enterprises.
+Ruling politicians have long sought to intimidate Agora, filing 55 lawsuits since 2015.

 The Norwegian company Orkla has an interest in Presspublica (51%), publisher of the fourth top-selling daily Rzeczpospolita.
 It also has a total of 12 regional newspapers.
 Passauer Neue Presse (PNP) founded Polskapresse and owns six regional newspapers.